thowfeeksalim/classic-dice-game/README.md

 ## GAME RULES:

 - The game has 2 players, playing in rounds.
-- In each turn, a player rolls a dice as many times as he whishes.
-Each result get added to his ROUND score.
+- In each turn, a player rolls a dice only 1 times Each result get added to his  Score.
-- BUT, if the player rolls a 1, all his ROUND score gets lost.
+- BUT, if the player rolls a 6, He got 1 more chance.
 After that, it's the next player's turn.
-- The player can choose to 'Hold', which means that his ROUND score gets added to his GLOBAL score.
-After that, it's the next player's turn.
-- The first player to reach 100 points on GLOBAL score wins the game.
+- The first player to reach 100 points on Score wins the game.

 <!-- ![screenshot](screenshot.png) -->